Netcracker/KubeMarine/documentation/Installation.md

 *Installation task*: `deploy.admission`

 There are two options for admissions: `psp` and `pss`.
 PodSecurityPolicy (PSP) is being deprecated in Kubernetes 1.21 and will be removed in Kubernetes 1.25.
 Kubernetes 1.23 supports Pod Security Standards (PSS) that are implemented as a feature gate of `kube-apiserver`.
 Since Kubernetes v1.25 doesn't support PSP, installation and maintenance procedures assume the `cluster.yaml` includes `admission: pss` explicitly.
+By default, kubemarine uses `psp`rbac admission value for kubernetes version 1.24 or lower and `pss` value for version 1.25+.

 ```yaml
 rbac: